NashidC/Poke-Info/README.md

 ### React
 - This web application will be built using React app
-- 12 separate components
+- 12 separate functional components rendering their specific content
 - React Router will allow user to switch from one component to the next
--
+- Axios will be utilize to extract data from third party API, PokéAPI, render into the DOM.

 ### Styling
 - Poké-info application will be developed using CSS flexbox layout and React